Associate Head, Director of Production

-David Holcomb has been the production manager for the school of drama since 2003.
+David Holcomb has been at the school of drama since 2003.
 He oversees production operations for the production laboratory experience for all drama students.
 He also teaches and mentors students in the Production Management emphasis of the Production Technology and Management option.

 David regularly teaches the following classes: Production Resource Management is a course outlining the fundamentals of Production Management; Production Data Manipulation is an advanced course covering the use of data in Production Management; and Production Management Workshop is a class exploring the synthesis of fundamentals as they apply to real-time management experience.
 David has previously taught Introduction to Lighting and Lighting Design 1, and coordinates many classes related to production lab.